voltace/browser-cookies/README.md

 [cookies.get(`name`)](#cookies-get)
 <br/>
 Method that returns a cookie value, or **null** if the cookie is not found.
+[Percent encoded][ref-percent-encoding] values will automatically be decoded.

 | argument      | type   | description
 |---------------|--------|------------